Codility for employees allows you to evaluate your team and engage them in learning new technical skills and languages.

-Featuring nearly 200 tasks, CodeTrain is designed to be used for internal developer training initiatives, of all skill subtypes and difficulty levels.
+Featuring nearly 200 tasks, our Training Library is designed to be used for internal developer training initiatives, of all skill subtypes and difficulty levels.

 - Run Full-day/half-day competitions to stir recreational competitiveness amongst devs and help them let off some steam.
 These are great for getting team members working together - especially if the event is less competitive and more teamwork oriented (ie. coding in groups).

 - Run boot-camps and training workshops to to accelerate learning amongst your dev team, carry out technical education across departments, and for continuous improvements in an engineering organisation’s problem-solving approach and coding language proficiency.

 - Assess talent for lateral or vertical job changes and promotions based on their technical skills or progress in learning a specific new skill.